SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/User/DeleteUser.md

 ## DeleteUser

 Deletes the User
-<br />**Online Restricted:** The User agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The User agent is not available in Online by default.
 User management is not allowed for partner apps.

 * **userId:** The identity of the User

 [WSDL file for Services86/User](../Services86-User.md)